Ruhi-Kass/CodeAlpha_Tasks/CodeAlpha_ObjectTrackandDetect/READme.md

 # Object Detection and Tracking App

 This is a Python-based application for real-time object detection and tracking using YOLOv8 (from Ultralytics) and OpenCV.
-It supports input from a webcam or video files, draws bounding boxes with class labels, confidence scores, and persistent tracking IDs, and features a modern GUI built with CustomTkinter in a purple and white theme.
+It supports input from a webcam or video files, draws bounding boxes with class labels, confidence scores, and persistent tracking IDs, and features a modern GUI built with CustomTkinter in a blue and white default theme.

 The app is modularized for easy maintenance and extension, fulfilling the task requirements: setup real-time video input, use a pre-trained model (YOLO), process frames for detection, apply tracking (using YOLO's built-in ByteTrack, similar to SORT/Deep SORT), and display output with labels and IDs.